-Congenital hypothyroidism (CH) can be defined as a lack of thyroid hormones present from birth which, unless detected and treated early, is associated with irreversible neurological problems and poor growth.
+Congenital hypothyroidism (CH) can be defined as a lack of thyroid hormones present from birth.
+If it is not detected and treated early it is associated with irreversible neurological problems and poor growth.

-Some infants may develop a lack of thyroid hormones after birth and this may represent primary hypothyroidism rather than CH.
-Children with primary hypothyroidism do not experience the irreversible neurological problems that are seen with untreated CH.
+Some infants develop a lack of thyroid hormones after birth.
+This is thought to represent primary hypothyroidism rather than CH.
+Children with untreated primary hypothyroidism do not experience the irreversible neurological problems that are seen with untreated CH.

-- The incidence is twice as common in females.
+- The incidence is twice as common in girls.

-- Areas with iodine deficiency associated with endemic cretinism are Bangladesh, China, Peru and Zaire.
+- Areas with iodine deficiency associated with endemic CH are Bangladesh, China, Peru and Zaire.
 This has in part been counteracted by compulsory iodination of salt.